-Ask for volunteers to represent: the manager, the role specific (e.g. this might be a HR officer or programme officer) and child safeguarding focal point, and everybody.
+Ask for volunteers to represent: the manager, people who have specific roles such as, Programme Officers, IT and child safeguarding Focal Point and everybody.
 The volunteers should sit on the chairs in the middle of the room.

 Divide the whole group into smaller groups and give each group the same set of cards.
 Ask the groups to place their cards in front of the volunteers, according to which responsibility matches each volunteer.
 Now ask the whole group to check where the cards are placed and to move them if necessary.

 The final picture should show:

-- the manager with the four responsibilities - the smallest doll - the focal point with five responsibilities and the role specific with six responsibilities - everybody with the majority of responsibilities (nine) - the biggest doll.
+- the manager with the four responsibilities the smallest doll - the focal point with five responsibilities and the role specific with six responsibilities - everybody with the majority of responsibilities (nine) - the biggest doll.
 You can ask the volunteers to line up as if they were those dolls.

 Make sure that participants understand the learning points, namely that no one should rely on the focal point alone for everything concerning child safeguarding.

 Everybody has full responsibility to implement child safeguarding measures.